 - Peter and Jody Larkin Legacy Scholarship: 1 award

 - Charlie and Becky Bray Legacy Scholarship: 1 award

 - Kimberly-Clark Corporation Legacy Scholarship: 1 award

-- First Data Technology Legacy Scholarship: 2 awards, preference is given to students keen on pursuing the technological aspect of the grocery industry
+- First Data Technology Legacy Scholarship: 2 awards.
+Gives preference to students keen on pursuing the technological aspect of the grocery industry

-- FMS Solutions Holdings, LLC Legacy Scholarship: 1 award, preference is given state or local law enforcement officers’ children
+- FMS Solutions Holdings, LLC Legacy Scholarship: 1 award.
+Gives preference to state or local law enforcement officers’ children

 The National Potato Council awards one $10,000 academic scholarship every year.
-Only graduate level students who are conducting research that is beneficial to the potato industry are considered for this award.
-The winner is chosen based on multiple criteria including grades, academic and extracurricular achievements, potato-related areas of graduate study, and leadership skills.
+The organization only considers graduate-level students conducting research that is beneficial to the potato for this award.
+They choose the winner based on multiple criteria including grades, academic and extracurricular achievements, potato-related areas of graduate study, and leadership skills.